Karl-Liebknecht-Straße: Former buildings

 World War II and the subsequent reconstruction of East Berlin as the capital of the German Democratic Republic meant the end for several of Berlin's important and well-known buildings.
-The most prominent of course being the Stadtschloss (“city palace”).
+The most prominent of course being the Berliner Schloss (“Berlin Palace”).
 It was first built as a castle as early as 1443 under Frederick II, Elector of Brandenburg.
 It was largely rebuilt as a palace a hundred years later and became the family seat of the House of Hohenzollern, rulers of the Kingdom of Prussia and later of the German Empire.
 The building was demolished in 1950 on the order of the East German government.
 It was replaced by the Palast der Republik, which was demolished from 2006 until 2008, after the removal of asbestos.

 Another well-known building was the elite school Joachimsthalsches Gymnasium, which had moved to the premises of the modern DomAquarée in 1650, after its old building in Joachimsthal had been destroyed in the Thirty Years' War.
 The school moved out of the building in 1880.

 In 1886 the Zentralmarkthalle (“central market hall”) opened in two buildings left and right of the street, right at the railway tracks.
 It was built to replace the weekly markets at the Neuer Markt (“new marketplace”) at the foot of the St. Mary's Church, which had taken place for several centuries.
 The market hall survived the war, but was demolished in 1969 to make room for the current buildings.

 Another part of East Berlin's reconstruction program was the five-star Palasthotel (“palace hotel”) at Liebknechtbrücke.
 It was built between 1976 and 1979, based on a design by Ferenc Kiss.
 The hotel had 600 rooms with 1,000 beds and a conference hall with about 2,000 seats.
 It was closed for all East German guests, as one had to pay in a hard currency instead of the local East German mark.
 In 1992, the hotel was taken over by the Radisson group.
 It was demolished in 2000 to make room for the new DomAquarée, which was opened in 2003.